marisombra-dev/ContextForge/README.md

 - Ingests game state through modular input plugins — screen capture, memory reading, log parsing, native mod bridges
 - Normalizes that state into a universal context schema any LLM can understand
 - Maintains a persistent AI persona the player names and shapes in their first conversation
-- Delivers commentary, lore context, strategy, and merciless teasing through a clean overlay interface
+- Delivers commentary, lore, strategy, and merciless teasing through a floating overlay — visible over your game, out of your way
+- Speaks out loud via TTS — he doesn't wait to be summoned, he reacts to what's happening
+- Listens passively for your voice — no push to talk, no hotkeys, just talk and he hears you
 - Remembers your history — across sessions, across playthroughs, across games

 ---